opencontainers/runc/config.md

 * **terminal** (bool, optional) specifies whether you want a terminal attached to that process.
 Defaults to false.
 * **cwd** (string, optional) is the working directory that will be set for the executable.
 * **env** (array of strings, optional) contains a list of variables that will be set in the process's environment prior to execution.
 Elements in the array are specified as Strings in the form "KEY=value".
 The left hand side must consist solely of letters, digits, and underscores '_' as outlined in [IEEE Std 1003.1-2001](http://pubs.opengroup.org/onlinepubs/009695399/basedefs/xbd_chap08.html).
 * **args** (string, required) executable to launch and any flags as an array.
 The executable is the first element and must be available at the given path inside of the rootfs.
-If the executable path is not an absoulte path then the search $PATH is interpreted to find the executable.
+If the executable path is not an absolute path then the search $PATH is interpreted to find the executable.

 The user for the process is a platform-specific structure that allows specific control over which user the process runs as.
 For Linux-based systems the user structure has the following fields: